JasperTee/Obsidian-Notes/Education/School/2025-2026/31260-Fundamentals of Interaction Design/Week 6 Lec - Pitching design ideas.md

 ## 1. Conceptualising interaction
 ### 1. Mental Models

+#### 1. Definition

-- **Definition**: A mental model is how users **think** and **believe** a system or device works.
+- A **mental model** is the way a user **thinks in their mind** about how a system, product, or device works.

+- It’s like a **mental map** that people build based on their **experiences, observations, and assumptions**.

+---

+#### 2. Characteristics of Mental Models

+- **Personal** – each person develops their own mental model of the same system.

+- **Incomplete** – often built from partial experience and not fully accurate.

+- **Flawed** – can be based on misunderstandings or false assumptions.

+- **Dynamic** – changes over time as users learn or gain new experiences.

+---

+#### 3. Why are Mental Models important in design?

+- Users act according to their **mental models**, not according to the designer’s system model.

+- If their mental model doesn’t match how the system really works → confusion, mistakes, frustration.

+- Good design should:

+    - **Understand** users’ existing mental models.

+    - **Align** the conceptual model (designer’s intended model) with those mental models.

+    - Use **familiar metaphors, clear feedback, and intuitive language** to help users form accurate understandings.

+---

+#### 4. Real-World Examples

+1. **Traffic light button**:

+    - Many people believe pressing the button multiple times makes the light change faster.

+    - This is a **wrong mental model**, but very common.

+2. **Recycle Bin on computers**:

+    - Users believe deleting a file moves it into the “trash,” where it can be restored.

+    - This is a **correct mental model**, reflecting real-life trash bins.

+3. **Save icon (floppy disk)**:

+    - Many younger users have never seen a floppy disk, but still recognize it as “save.”

+    - This shows how **mental models persist through familiar symbols**.

+---

+#### 5. Connection to Design

+- Designers should **leverage users’ existing mental models** when possible, to make systems intuitive.

+- If users’ mental models are **wrong**, designers must use **conceptual models** (through interface design, feedback, instructions) to reshape them correctly.

+---

+### 2. Conceptual Models

+- #### 1.
+Definition

+- A **conceptual model** is the model that **designers create** to explain how a system works and how users should interact with it.

+- It is not the mental model in the user’s head; rather, it is the **“intended design idea”** that designers communicate through the interface, features, and feedback.

+---

+#### 2. Role of Conceptual Models

+- **Guide users** – help them understand how the system works.

+- **Shape mental models** – users form their mental models based on the conceptual model presented.

+- **Increase intuitiveness and learnability** – a clear conceptual model makes products easier to use, even for beginners.

+- **Connect to real life** – uses metaphors, familiar language, and symbols to reduce the learning curve.

+---

+#### 3. Characteristics

+- **Abstract representation** – not about technical details, but about how the user perceives and uses the system.

+- **Represents designer’s intent** – shows how designers want users to think about and interact with the system.

+- **Grounded in design principles** – e.g., affordances, mapping, feedback, visibility, and constraints.

+---

+#### 4. Real-World Examples

+1. **Shopping cart in e-commerce**

+    - Adding products into a “cart” mirrors real-life shopping.

+    - Helps align user mental models with the digital system.

+2. **Calendar apps**

+    - Saving an event in an online calendar is like writing in a diary.

+    - The conceptual model makes the system intuitive.

+3. **Drag-and-drop**

+    - Dragging a file into the “Recycle Bin” to delete it.

+    - Reflects real-world experiences → intuitive and easy.

+---

+#### 5. Relationship with Mental Models

+- **Mental model** = what users believe about how the system works.

+- **Conceptual model** = what designers intend to communicate.

+- A good conceptual model ensures that **users build accurate mental models** of the system.

+---

+#### 6. Principles for Creating Conceptual Models

+1. **Match familiar mental models** – leverage what users already know.

+2. **Reduce cognitive load** – use metaphors and plain language.

+3. **Provide clear feedback** – so users know the system is responding.

+4. **Maintain consistency** – avoid confusion by keeping patterns predictable.
+---

+### 3. Interaction Types (Preece et al., 2015)

+#### 1. Concept

+- Interaction types describe the **ways users interact with a system** – the methods they use to communicate with and control a product or application.

+- Preece et al. (2015) identify **four main types**: **Instructing, Conversing, Manipulating, and Exploring**.

+---

+#### 2. The Four Types

+##### a.
+Instructing

+- **Definition**: Users give **direct commands** to the system via menus, keyboard, buttons, or voice.

 - **Characteristics**:

-    - **Personal** – each user forms their own mental model.

-    - **Incomplete** – often based on limited experience, may be inaccurate.

-    - **Dynamic** – changes over time as users gain new experiences.

-- **Importance in design**:

-    - Users act based on their mental models.

-    - If their mental model does not match reality → confusion, mistakes, frustration.

-    - Designers should align products with familiar mental models to make them easy to learn and use.
+    - Fast and efficient.

+    - Suitable for **repetitive** or **precise** tasks.

 - **Examples**:

-    - Pressing a pedestrian crossing button many times to make the light change faster → incorrect mental model.

-    - Recovering deleted files from a computer “trash bin” → correct mental model (reflects real-world experience).
+    - Clicking “Print” to print a file.

+    - Typing commands in a terminal.

+    - Saying “Turn off the lights” to a voice assistant.

 ---

-### 2. Conceptual Models

-- **Definition**: A conceptual model is the **designer’s intended model** of how the system should work, communicated to users.
+##### b.
+Conversing

+- **Definition**: Users interact with the system as if having a **conversation with another person**.

+- **Characteristics**:

-- **Role**:
+    - Two-way communication.

-    - Provides users with a **high-level understanding** of the system.

-    - Shapes users’ mental models to be more accurate.

-    - Makes systems more **intuitive and learnable**.

-- **How it is conveyed**:

-    - Through **interfaces, feedback, affordances, and metaphors**.

-    - Uses language and concepts familiar to the target users.
+    - Natural, approachable; useful for people with little technical experience.

 - **Examples**:

-    - Online shopping app: dragging products into a “shopping cart” → conceptual model matches the real-world mental model of shopping.

-    - Calendar app: saving an appointment → matches users’ mental model of writing in a diary.
+    - Customer service chatbots.

+    - Siri, Alexa, Google Assistant.

+    - Voice user interfaces (VUIs).

 ---

-### 3. Interaction Types (Preece et al., 2015)

-There are four main types of interactions:

-1. **Instructing** – issuing commands (menus, keyboard shortcuts, voice commands).

-    - Fast, efficient, good for repetitive tasks.

-    - Example: “Print file,” “Send email.”

-2. **Conversing** – interacting with the system as if having a conversation.

-    - Used in chatbots, voice assistants.

-    - Helpful for natural interaction and accessibility.

-    - Example: Siri, Alexa, Google Assistant.

-3. **Manipulating** – direct interaction with objects (drag, drop, resize, zoom).
+##### c.
+Manipulating

+- **Definition**: Users **directly act** on objects (virtual or physical) through dragging, dropping, rotating, zooming, resizing.

+- **Characteristics**:

-    - Intuitive, hands-on.
+    - Intuitive, easy to learn because it mimics real-world actions.

+    - Provides a sense of “grabbing and controlling” objects.

+- **Examples**:

+    - Dragging a file into the Recycle Bin.

-    - Example: resizing a window, pinch-to-zoom on a smartphone.
+    - Pinch-to-zoom on a smartphone.

-4. **Exploring** – navigating through environments (physical or virtual).

-    - Example: Google Maps Street View, VR with Oculus Rift, open-world games.
+    - Using VR gloves or gesture-based controllers.

 ---

-### 4. Relationship Between Mental Models, Conceptual Models, and Interaction

-- **Mental Models** = what users believe about the system.

-- **Conceptual Models** = what designers intend to communicate.

-- **Interaction Types** = how users actually perform tasks with the system.

-- If the conceptual model is well designed → users develop accurate mental models → interactions become smooth and effective.
+##### d.
+Exploring

+- **Definition**: Users **navigate and move around** a physical or virtual environment to discover and learn.

+- **Characteristics**:

+    - Immersive, engaging.

+    - Useful for learning, entertainment, and navigating complex environments.

+- **Examples**:

+    - Walking through a city in Google Maps Street View.

+    - Playing open-world games like Assassin’s Creed or Minecraft.

+    - Exploring 3D worlds in VR with Oculus Rift or HoloLens.

+---

+#### 3. Importance in Design

+- Each interaction type has strengths and weaknesses, making it suitable for different contexts:

+    - **Instructing** → best for quick, repetitive actions (e.g., adjusting volume, turning devices on/off).

+    - **Conversing** → helpful for natural interactions, accessibility, and beginners.

+    - **Manipulating** → powerful for design, drawing, or simulation tasks.

+    - **Exploring** → ideal for discovery, learning, or immersive experiences.

+- In practice, **systems often combine multiple interaction types** to provide a rich, flexible user experience.

+---
 ## 2. Input and Output Technologies

 ### 1. Why are Input/Output important?